LLM-Advisor: An LLM Advisor for Cost-efficient Path Planning across Multiple Terrains: Future Work

 \section{Future Work}

-The proposed LLM-Advisor operates as a zero-shot model, relying heavily on the performance of general-purpose pretrained LLMs.
-Without task-specific training, it leverages the inherent knowledge and reasoning capabilities of these models to provide guidance and insights.
-However, its performance may be limited when dealing with domain-specific challenges.
-As a next step, we plan to fine-tune the model using task-relevant data to enhance its accuracy, adaptability, and effectiveness in path planning and related tasks.
+The proposed LLM-Advisor functions as a zero-shot model, relying heavily on the performance of general-purpose pretrained LLMs.
+Therefore, its performance may be suboptimal when dealing with domain-specific challenges.
+As a next step, we plan to fine-tune the model using task-specific data to enhance its accuracy, adaptability, and effectiveness in path planning and related applications.
+We also aim to extend its capabilities to better handle ambiguous inputs, diverse environments, and noisy terrain descriptions.